ainize-team/ainize-js/README.md

 ### Deploy

 You can deploy your AI model to ainize.
-Anyone can use your AI model with AIN token.
+Anyone can use your AI model with AIN token. **You need AIN tokens for deploying models.**

 CONFIGURATION(JSON)